cabal-club/cable/handshake.md

 4. `WriteMsg(plaintext)`

-For example, if the `ciphertext` bytes were `21 f3 cc a0`, the bytes sent over the network transport would be a little endian-encoded prefix of `4`, followed by the ciphertext bytes: `04 00 21 f3 cc a0`.

 ### 5.4 Message decoding
 This subsection defines pseudocode function `plaintext = ReadMsg(len)` that reads a ciphertext message of length `len`, performing de-fragmentation and